EESSI/docs/docs/blog/posts/2025/12/gh-ci-workflow-for-EESSI.md

     * line 14 can be removed when only the `software.eessi.io` repository is needed
     * microarchitecture `x86_64/amd/zen2` is selected, which is forward-compatible with the Zen3 microarchitecture available on [standard GitHub-hosted runners](https://docs.github.com/en/actions/reference/runners/github-hosted-runners#standard-github-hosted-runners-for-public-repositories)
-    * Ubuntu ARM64 runners have microarchitecture `aarch64/nvidia/grace`
+    * Ubuntu ARM64 runners have microarchitecture compatible with  the `aarch64/nvidia/grace` software stack that EESSI ships
 * load the list of EESSI modules provided by the workflow and stash them to a collection called `espresso`
 * create a Python virtual environment that gives priority to Python packages available in EESSI (`venv` option `--system-site-packages`, other package managers have a different syntax)